YonglinWang-Brandeis/text-formality-classifier/README.md

 - NLTK
 - (possibly) Keras 2.3.1

-To install CoreNLP, TextBlot, Keras, and readability, type the following in the command line:
+To install CoreNLP, TextBlot, Keras, and readability, run the following commands in the exact order:

 ```
 $ pip install stanfordnlp